fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 ### Application structuring

 So far, we have written all the code in the same file.
-Now let's structure the application a bit better.
-Let's create the following directory structure and files
+Now let's structure the application a little better.
+Let's create the following directory structure and files:

 ```
 index.js